Subscribe to news

 - The consortium has launched a second European call on "biodiversity and ecosystem services" in November 2010, through which 7 projects were selected for €9.5M.

-- In November 2011, BiodivERsA partners have launched the Network's third call for research proposals on "biodiversity dynamics: developing scenarios, identifying tipping points and improving reslience," for a total reserved budget between 6 and 8M€.
+- In November 2011, BiodivERsA partners have launched the Network's third call for research proposals on "biodiversity dynamics: developing scenarios, identifying tipping points and improving resilience"for a total reserved budget between 6 and 8M€.

 - In November 2013, a call on "Promoting synergies and reducing trade-offs between food supply, agriculture and ecosystem services" was jointly launched with FACCE-JPI.
 10 projects were funded for a total amount of €10,3M.

-- In May 2015, BiodivERsA launched a major call, co-funded by the European Commission on the themes: "Understanding and managing biodiversity dynamics to improve ecosystem functioning and delivery of ecosystem services in a gobal change context: the cases of (1) soils and sediments, and (2) land-, river- and sea-scapes (habitat connectivity, green and blue infrastructures and naturing cities)".
-A budget of ca. €30 million has been provisionally reserved for this call.
+- In May 2015, BiodivERsA launched a major call, co-funded by the European Commission on the themes: "Understanding and managing biodiversity dynamics to improve ecosystem functioning and delivery of ecosystem services in a global change context: the cases of (1) soils and sediments, and (2) land-, river- and sea-scapes (habitat connectivity, green and blue infrastructures and naturing cities)".
+A budget of ca. €30 million has been provisionally reserved for this call to fund around 20 projects.